chrishewlings/mdwiki/en/pages/school/COMP354/Midterm_Prep_Notes.md

 - Components generate **signals**
 - Objects can receive events at **ports** or register for **event notifications**
+- Best when delays are unpredictable (network, file system, UI)

 - Components (objects, capsules, modules)
     - **Publisher**: individual components announce data they wish to share